Happy

 The Royal Bank of Scotland even gives employees a half-day holiday to celebrate their patron saint!

-Traditional Scottish dishes, such as haggis, neeps and tatties (mashed turnips and potatoes), and cranachan (a dessert made with raspberries, cream, oats, and whisky), are enjoyed by families and friends as they gather to honour their patron saint.
+Traditional Scottish haggis, neeps and tatties (mashed turnips and potatoes), and cranachan (a dessert made with raspberries, cream, oats, and whisky), are enjoyed by families and friends as they gather to honour their patron saint.

 St. Andrew’s Day Celebrations

-On November 30th, St. Andrew’s Day events take place across Scotland.
+Events take place across Scotland on St Andrew’s Day.
 Major cities put on parades, concerts and festivals to celebrate, while smaller towns host dinners and ceilidhs.

 Stirling and Aberdeen have renowned Hogmanay-style New Year’s celebrations on St. Andrew’s Day.